-For a growing range of products, corrugated “boxes” are becoming the primary customer-facing container for wines, beers and assorted consumer products.
+For a growing range of products, corrugated “boxes” are becoming the primary customer-facing container for wines, beers, and assorted consumer products.
 Corrugated is also a popular secondary packaging option, often with designs and graphics that encourage reuse.
-The printing process is complex, error prone and mistakes can take an $700 per hour press down for a big part of a shift.
-It all makes printing on corrugated containers a lot harder than seems to be.
+The printing process is complex, error-prone and mistakes can take a $700 per hour press down for a big part of a shift.
+It all makes printing on corrugated containers a lot harder than it seems to be.

-Or think smaller, like that six pack of craft beer you grabbed at the store on Saturday.
+Or think smaller, like that six-pack of craft beer you grabbed at the store on Saturday.
 The design is compelling with interesting art and some good colors, too.
-But there are some unique shapes cut out on the sides and the printed areas wrap around the sides and ends in unusual ways.
-Unfolded it’s a couple feet square and is printed with CMYK and a hit of white.
+But there are some unique shapes cut out on the sides and the printed areas wrap around the sides and end in unusual ways.
+Unfolded it’s a couple of feet square and is printed with CMYK and a hit of white.
 The die-cutting leaves little room for error, so as with the washing machine box, the plates have to be exactly right when this job goes on press.

-The old-school approaches for either of these containers was make the number of plates required, manually cut them and affix them to a carrier sheet using drill or mirror mounting, time consuming tasks that ate into productive press time.
+The old-school approaches for either of these containers were to make the number of plates required, manually cut them, and affix them to a carrier sheet using drill or mirror mounting, time-consuming tasks that ate into productive press time.

 For more details visit our Corrugated Software page.Learn More About Patchplanner